 The bookmaker will often use terms specific to their business to describe certain conditions or practices.
 This includes terms to describe internal practices as well as interactions with bettors.

 Bookmakers charge a commission to make a profit on bets.
-Also known as vigorish or vig, juice, or margin, the commission is typically added into the odds at the time of bet.
+Also known as vigorish or vig, juice, or margin, the commission is typically added into the odds at the time of the bet.

 In American terms, this is often referred to as the dime line as a 10 point line is a common margin in American odds, represented by -125/+115.
 True odds are the true reflection of the probability of an event, and the bookie adds their margin to that.
-Sometimes a book might offer reduced juice, which is simply a lower commission for a specific event, thereby raising the bettor’s potential ROI.
+Sometimes a bookie might offer reduced juice, which is simply a lower commission for a specific event, thereby raising the bettor’s potential ROI.

-A bonus is an enticement offered by a bookmaker to new or existing clients conditional on betting activity.
+A bonus is an enticement offered by a bookmaker to new or existing clients, conditional on betting activity.
 Types of bonuses can include first-time deposit bonuses as well as reload bonuses that match funds to a certain level.